 If you have chronic lower back pain from a herniated disc, a microdiscectomy may be right for you.
-At Apex Spine and Neurosurgery, with offices in Bethlehem and Roswell, Alpharetta, Georgia, the experienced spine surgeons use minimally invasive surgical techniques to remove a portion of the damaged disc to provide long-term pain relief.
+At Apex Spine and Neurosurgery, with offices in Bethlehem, Alpharetta, Columbus, and Suwanee, Georgia, the experienced spine surgeons use minimally invasive surgical techniques to remove a portion of the damaged disc to provide long-term pain relief.
 If you have a herniated disc and want to find out if microdiscectomy surgery is right for you, call the Apex Spine and Neurosurgery office nearest you or request an appointment online today.

 Microdiscectomy is a surgical procedure that can relieve pressure on your spinal nerves.
 You may need a microdiscectomy if you have pain from a herniated disc that’s compressing nearby nerves in your lumbar (lower back) spine.

 Your spine has protective discs that sit between your vertebrae and absorb the impact of your movements.
 As you get older, your discs can begin breaking down, and the soft, gel-like center can push out through the disc’s exterior.
 The center material can press on surrounding nerves and trigger episodic or persistent pain.

 When you have a compressed nerve, you may also experience tingling, weakness, and numbness that affects your lower back.
 These symptoms, along with the pain, can also radiate down into your hips, legs, and feet.

 A microdiscectomy can also relieve the shock-like pain common with sciatica.
 Sciatica occurs when a herniated disc or bone spur presses on your sciatic nerve, the large nerve that starts in your lower back and travels down through your hips and legs.